culinarycam/matching-hexadecimal-values/gist.md

 ### Anchors

 Anchors act as the beginning and end of a seach.
-The symbol "^" repersents the start of the search while the symbol "$" repersents where the serch will end.
+The symbol "^" repersents the start of the search, while the symbol "$" repersents where the serch will end.
 The inputed characters between the two anchors are what will be searched for to ensure a match.

 ### Quantifiers

+Quantifiers set a limit for the string to search through.
+For the code above, our examples are 6 and 3.
+The 6 will repersent the full 6 digit value of the hexadecimal.
+Meanwhile the 3 will repersent the RGB(Red, Green, and Blue) values.

 ### Grouping Constructs

 ### Bracket Expressions

+Bracket Expressions are identified by "[]".
+They contain a range of charcaters that need to be matched.
+For the example above, our expressions are:
+[a-f0-9].
+This code is looking to match any variation of letters between "a" and "f".
+The same is said for the numbers "0" and "9".

 ### Character Classes